Community Advocacy Panel

 The term of service for Panel members will be two (2) years.
 If a member is appointed to serve the remainder of a term vacated by a previous member, they will serve out that term and be eligible for reappointment to a full term.

-The Panel will consist of 16 members, including two representatives from each of Tennessee's seven regions and two members from affiliate organizations who will serving as Chair and Co-Chair.
+The Panel will consist of 16 members, including two representatives from each of Tennessee's seven regions with an additional two members who will serve as Chair and Co-Chair.

 The map below shows the seven (7) regions in which the fourteen (14) Community Advocacy Panel regional members will represent and be selected: